Skip to content

 • Nix: Nix uses Nix expressions, a custom functional language designed specifically for describing packages and system configurations.
 Nix focuses on atomic upgrades and rollbacks through its purely functional package management system, which ensures that installations and upgrades are isolated from each other, avoiding package conflicts and dependency hell.

-• Guix: Guix also employs a functional package management system but uses Guile Scheme for package definitions, which may offer greater extensibility and composability due to Scheme’s nature as a fully-fledged programming language.
-Guix puts an additional focus on user environments (profiles), allowing more control over package environments for individual users in multi-user setups.
+• Guix: Guix also employs a functional package management system but uses Guile Scheme for package definitions.
+This may offer greater extensibility and composability due to Scheme’s nature as a fully-fledged programming language.
+Guix puts an additional focus on user environments (profiles), allowing more control over package environments for individual users.

 Non-Free Software